OnSSET/onsset/docs/data_acquisition.rst

     * To begin with, bulk download of updated OSM data can be performed through the Planet OSM: http://planet.osm.org/.

     * The files can be downloaded as .xml and .pbf format.
 However, due to the large volume of data there are various mirrors/extracts that provide access to masked data for different regions of the planet.
 More information can be found here: http://wiki.openstreetmap.org/wiki/Planet.osm#Downloading.
-In previous cases Geofabrik.de and bbbike.org where used successfully.
+In previous cases Geofabrik.de where used successfully (https://download.geofabrik.de/africa.html).

-    * It should be mentioned at this point that an interesting tool is the Overpass API.
-More specifically, using quarry and convert forms and redirecting to Overpass Turbo it is possible to utilize the wizard function and obtain required data for a defined area.
-The area is delineated by the map shown in the screen while data types include nodes, ways and relations.
-The data can be exported in various formats with .kml (amongst others) being compatible with the latest versions of QGIS.
-(As an example use the word: power in the wizard function and you will get the power related information depicted on the map).
-A disadvantage of this method is that the restrictions in the area size, which is limited to 100 square km.

-    * Coming back to the other sources (Geofabrik, BBBike), data can be downloaded per region in .pbf format.
+    * From Geofabrik, data can be downloaded per region in .pbf format.
 In the latest version of QGIS it is possible to insert this data directly by simply dragging the file onto the QGIS window.
 However, since the files are usually very large it is recommended to transform the .pbf into a spatialite database.

-    * To do this transformation open up the OSGeo shell follwoing with your installation, navigate to the folder in which you have your .pbf file (by typing cd [folder path]) and enter the following line: **ogr2ogr -f SQLite X.sqlite Y.pbf** (note change **X** to the name you want to use for your spatialite database and **Y** to the name of your downloaded .pbf file)
+    * To do this transformation open up the OSGeo shell following with your installation, navigate to the folder in which you have your .pbf file (by typing cd [folder path]) and enter the following line: **ogr2ogr -f SQLite X.sqlite Y.pbf** (**Note!** change **X** to the name you want to use for your spatialite database and **Y** to the name of your downloaded .pbf file)

-    * Once This transformation is finished (it may take some time) drag this new file into QGIS and work with it instead of the .pbf file.
+    * Once This transformation is finished (it may take some time) drag the resulting .sqlite file into QGIS and work with it instead of the .pbf file.

     * OSM data provide access to a tremendous amount of information of various types.
 Feel free to explore the potential and share the results with an enthusiastic community.